 3.2.4.1 Description of experience managing contractors or subcontractors.

+Bidders shall include a description of their experience and capacity to manage contractors and subcontractors.

 3.2.4.2 Letters of Support.

 For each District(s) the Bidder is submitting a proposal for, the Bidder must submit three (3) letters of support from individuals or entities from throughout the District.
 For example, Bidders submitting proposals for three (3) Districts will need to submit nine (9) letters of support with three (3) from each District.